Hypercubers/hypercubing.xyz/docs/techniques/rkt.md

 Recall how in 3D you can replace a `U y'` with `Dw`.
 We can do the same thing here: replace `IUR` with `{1-2}OUR`, which is a rotation of the outer layers instead of the inner layers.
 Now it just looks like a normal algorithm with a flip thrown in the middle: `RO UO {1-2}OUR RO' UO'`.
 So we can notate it a little more simply: `R U {1-2}OUR R' U'`

 Here's a more complex example, the Sune algorithm: `RO UO RO' {1-2}OUR UO RO {1-2}OUR UO2 RO'`.
-This works because you can rewrite Sune using conjugates with rotations: `[R U: [R': z x2] [U: z x2]]`.
-Notice how if you remove the rotations, the whole thing cancels out.
-(You don't need to expand the conjugates to see this.)
+This algorithm works because you can rewrite Sune using conjugates with rotations: `[R U: [R': z x2] [U: z x2]]`.
+Notice that if you remove all rotations from that conjugate, the whole thing cancels out.

 ### RKT Cancel Algorithms